This is it. This is the year you are going to hike the Appalachian Trail.

 However you prepared your journey, the Appalachian Trail Conservancy (ATC) has developed a new class aimed to help aspiring thru-hikers get off on the right foot.

-The ATC — in partnership with the Georgia Appalachian Trail Club, Georgia Department of Natural Resources, and the U.S. Forest Service — will be holding daily hour-long classes every day from mid-February through April at Amicalola Falls State Park, the unofficial southern beginning of the A.T.
+The ATC — in partnership with the Georgia Appalachian Trail Club, Georgia Department of Natural Resources, and the U.S. Forest Service — will be holding daily half-hour "Start Well" classes from mid-February through April at Amicalola Falls State Park, the unofficial southern beginning of the A.T.
 These no-cost classes are designed with thru-hikers in mind, but any hiker can attend.
-Two half-hour classes will occur daily at 9 a.m. and 4 p.m.
-EST starting February 15, 2018.
+Multiple classes will be taught each day to ensure hikers of all starting times are able to join in.

 According to ATC Southern Regional Director and 2,000-miler Morgan Sommerville, the goal of the class is to ensure northbound thru-hikers — or “NOBOs” — understand the essential items and skills they need to have a safe and successful hike and to protect the Trail as they proceed north.

 “Every year we see hundreds of aspiring thru-hikers set themselves up for discomfort, abandoned thru-hikes and potential danger due to a lack of expert advice and preparation,” said Sommerville.
 “This class is designed to help engrain some of these valuable skills before NOBO hikers begin their journeys north, simultaneously increasing their chances for success and, ideally, decreasing the impact they will have on the Trail itself.”

 The ATC-led thru-hiker class will help aspiring 2,000-milers start on the right foot as they set out on their adventures to Maine.